sathyaram/sathyaramgrav/pages/01.home/03._websites/08.te/project.md

 link: https://te.lehigh.edu

 ---
-As a student, my interest in web design and development led me to get the opportunity to create the Technical Entrepreurship program at Lehigh's website.
+As a student, my interest in web design and development led me to get the opportunity to create the Technical Entrepreurship program's website.
+It's one of my first sites!